Murder of Gemma Hayter

-Gemma Hayter was a disabled woman who was tortured and murdered by three people she considered her friends in Rugby, Warwickshire, England on 8 August 2010.
-The case bears a resemblance to the murder of Jennifer Daugherty, a disabled woman who was tortured and murdered in a similar manner.

-Kathy McAteer, the chairperson of a commission investigating the circumstances of the murder, was paraphrased by Harvey Day of BBC Three as stating that the case was a "mate crime".
+Gemma Hayter (13 September 1982 – 8 August 2010) was an English disabled woman who was tortured and murdered by three people she considered her friends in Rugby, Warwickshire, England on 8 August 2010.
+Kathy McAteer, the chairman of a commission investigating the circumstances of the murder, was paraphrased by Harvey Day of BBC Three as stating that the case was a "mate crime".

 Background

 As a child, Hayter was found to be autistic.
 Hayter was never formally diagnosed, but her family suspected she had a mental disability.
 At age 14, she began attending a school specifically for disabled students; this was the first time that such an institution had given her an enrollment space.
 When she was an adult, an evaluator determined she was not autistic.
 Hayter had asked the local government for assistance with employment and her general welfare.